alvarozamora/CDUGKS/README.md

 9) Gresho Vortex
 10) Sine Wave Collapse.

 To run one of these problems, run `path/to/regent/executable/regent.py Main.rg -p testProblem -c <subregions> -ll:cpu <cores/node> -ll:csize <mem/node>`.
+It is recommended that `subregions` be equal to 2x the number of compute cores used.
 If using the `control_replication` branch, also add the `-dm:exact` flag, which instructs the default mapper to map exact regions to cores when only using one node.

 The conserved variables will be output at every timestep to the relative `Data/` path.